 Allergy testing may be used to confirm an allergic trigger identified by symptoms.
 A skin test is a simple method for detecting common allergens.
 Patients are usually tested for a panel of common allergens.
-Skin tests are rarely needed to diagnose milder seasonal allergic symptoms before a trial of treatment.
+Skin tests are rarely needed to diagnose milder seasonal allergic symptoms before treatment is tried.
 Skin tests are not completely accurate and are not appropriate for children younger than age 3.

 The procedure is as follows:

-In most situations, before testing occurs patients would have tried to avoid any of their known allergens, as well as tried medications, including nasal corticosteroid sprays.
-However, patients with more severe symptoms, particularly those with asthma, significant eczema, or nasal polyps, may benefit from earlier skin testing.
+In most situations, before getting tested, patients will try to avoid their known allergens.
+They also will try medications, including nasal corticosteroid sprays.
+Patients with more severe symptoms, particularly those with asthma, significant eczema, or nasal polyps, may benefit from earlier skin testing.

 Nasal Smear.
 The doctor may take a nasal smear.
-The nasal secretion is examined microscopically for factors that might indicate a cause, such as increased numbers of white blood cells, indicating infection, or high counts of eosinophils.
-High eosinophil counts indicate an allergic condition, but low counts do not rule out allergic rhinitis.
+The nasal secretion is examined under a microscope for increased white blood cell counts (indicating infection), or high eosinophil counts (indicating an allergic condition -- but low counts do not rule out allergic rhinitis).

 Tests for IgE.
 Blood tests for IgE immunoglobulin production may also be performed.
-Newer enzyme-based assays using IgE antibodies have replaced an older test called RAST (radioallergosorbent test).
-The tests detect increased levels of allergen-specific IgE in response to particular allergens.
+Newer enzyme-based assays using IgE antibodies have replaced the older radioallergosorbent test (RAST).
+IgE tests detect increased levels of allergen-specific IgE in response to particular allergens.
 Blood tests for IgE may be less accurate than skin tests.
 They should be performed only on patients who cannot undergo skin testing or when skin test results are uncertain.

-In some cases of chronic or unresponsive seasonal rhinitis, a doctor may use endoscopy to examine for any irregularities in the nose structure.
-Endoscopy uses a tube inserted through the nose that contains a miniature camera to view the passageways.
+In some cases of chronic or unresponsive seasonal rhinitis, a doctor may use endoscopy to look for irregularities in the nose structure.
+Endoscopy inserts a tube containing a miniature camera through the nose to view the passageways.

 Allergic rhinitis also needs to be distinguished from the cold or flu: